Lingoys/Lutachu/README.md

 ## License
 This software is free to use under [the MIT License](https://github.com/lingoys/lutachu/blob/master/LICENSE.md).

-The documentation is free to use under [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/).
+The documentation is free to use under [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](http://creativecommons.org/licenses/by-nc/4.0/).